Generic Name: tacrolimus (oral and injection) (ta KROE li mus)

 Get emergency medical help if you have any of these signs of an allergic reaction to Prograf: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-low magnesium (jerky muscle movements, muscle weakness or limp feeling, slow reflexes);
+low magnesium or phosphate--bone pain, jerky muscle movements, muscle weakness or limp feeling, slow reflexes;

 sleep problems (insomnia); or